solomonyohanis/osticket-post-install-config/README.md

 **Admin Panel → Agents → Teams**

-> **What is a Team?**
-> While departments are fixed organizational groups, teams are flexible cross-departmental groups.
+While departments are fixed organizational groups, teams are flexible cross-departmental groups.
 A team can pull agents from any department together for a specific purpose — for example, a "Critical Outage Response" team might include agents from Networking, Desktop Support, and Server Admins.
 Agents on a team can access tickets assigned to that team regardless of their home department.

 <img width="1920" height="955" alt="17_teams_list_level_i_support" src="https://github.com/user-attachments/assets/c10e2c37-969f-4f78-bdb8-47997b9eebfc" />